1995 Stanley Cup Final: Game two

-Game 3
+Game three

-Game three, the first NHL game ever played after the official summer solstice, shifted the series back to the Meadowlands in East Rutherford, New Jersey.
-During game one, the Detroit crowd taunted the Devils by collectively jeering "Who cares?" after each player was introduced.
+Game 3 was first NHL game ever played after the official summer solstice and also the first Stanley Cup Final game played in the state of New Jersey.
+During the first game, the Detroit crowd taunted the Devils by collectively jeering "Who cares?" after each player was introduced.
 The Devils fans countered by raining boos down on the visiting Red Wings and delivering chants of "Red Wings suck."
 The Devils did their talking on the ice, dominating the Red Wings, scoring five consecutive goals.
 Bruce Driver, Claude Lemieux, Neal Broten, Randy McKay and Bobby Holik all scored to give the Devils a 5–0 lead with 11:46 remaining in the game.
 Detroit scored twice on power-play goals by Sergei Fedorov and Steve Yzerman at 16:57 and 18:27 of the third period, but it was insufficient to keep New Jersey from winning a 5–2 game.
 They now had a commanding three-games-to-none lead in the series.